Niticodersh/NYC-Taxi-Demand-Prediction/README.md

 ## Solution Statement
 Our solution is divided into several stages, each introducing new methods to enhance model performance:
 1. **Stage 1**: Initial attempts with AutoRegressive Integrated Moving Average (ARIMA) models reveal limitations due to linear nature and fail to perform well.
+Refer to `ARIMA.ipynb` jupyter notebook.
 2. **Stage 2**: Introduction of deep learning models (LSTM, RNN, GRU) trained on a comprehensive dataset with various features related to taxi trips.
+Refer to `vanilla_deep_learning_models.ipynb` jupyter notebook.
 3. **Stage 3**: Improved integration of seasonality by splitting model networks into separate streams for continuous and seasonal data, resulting in better capture of seasonal patterns.
+Refer to `SeasonalityModels.ipynb` jupyter notebook.
 4. **Stage 4**: Introduction of Periodicity-preserving Sequences (PPS), a novel representation that captures periodicity by spanning sequences across multiple years.
+Refer to `SeasonalityModels.ipynb` jupyter notebook.

 ## Dataset
 We utilize a dataset comprising trip records from yellow taxis operating in New York City.
 The dataset includes various features such as pick-up/drop-off dates, locations, distances traveled, fares, and passenger counts.
 Preprocessing steps include handling missing values, removing erroneous data, and normalization.
+Final pre-processed dataset used : `normalised_data.parquet`

 ## Major Innovations/Contributions
 - **Seasonal Net**: Architecture incorporating separate networks for continuous and seasonal data, enhancing seasonality capture.